darkcurrent/WeCMS/README.md

 ```
 String GET = "GET /update?api_key=----------------";
 ```
-## Upload!
+### Upload!
 Now you are ready to upload the code to your Arduino!
-Enjoy your all-new personal internet connected Arduino weather station.
+Enjoy your all-new personal ThingSpeak connected Arduino weather station.

+## Data Handling and Plotting

+The WeCMS collects the values of the sensors and sents them to ThingSpeak.
+From there you can view the data as graphs but these graphs are not customizable and most importantly they demand a powerful computer.
+So I came up with a python program that downloads the data from ThingSpeak, re-plots them and saves them as .jpg images.
+These graphs are more customizable and since they are just a .jpg the do not demand a powerful computer to be viewed, but there is a catch.
+You can only see the new graphs from your computer.
+You need to host these graphs somewhere.
+I have chosen to do that with Dropbox.
+It is free and it will do the job just fine.
+To do that, you will need to copy the graphs made in the WeCMS_plotter folder and __paste them as shortcuts__ to Dropbox.
+Then you need to create a public link for eatch graph (or set of graphs).
+Now you need to make a website for your project.
+I have created 2 websites.
+[One from scratch]() and [one with Weebly's templates](http://wecmsplotter.weebly.com/)
+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details